TomerG2/self-service-agent-blueprint/mcp-servers/employee-info/README.md

 ## Features

 - **Employee Laptop Information**: Retrieve detailed laptop specifications and assignment information for employees
-- **Employee Listing**: Get a list of all employees with basic information
 - **Mock Data**: Uses sample data for demonstration purposes

 ## Tools